As an Amazon Associate I earn from qualifying purchases. Click for details.

 If you’re part of an investigation team, be honest about your expertise.
 Avoid mimicking what you’ve seen on TV.
 Listen to the client.
 Note everything.

-- Examine the site during the day, to debunk as much as you can.
-That includes everything from checking for level floors, bad wiring (elevated EMF), normal drafts, and so on.
+- Examine the site during the day to debunk as much as possible.
+That includes checking for level floors, bad wiring (elevated EMF), normal drafts, and so on.

 - Investigate during the time of day when the site has the most paranormal activity.
 (That’s not always after dark.)